 Q. Some of your solo music can be heard on Reverbnation, this leads us to very exciting news for music and banjo enthusiasts alike, you are working on a new solo project!
 Can you share more about this project?
 When can your fans expect its release?

 A. I am, it’s all recorded and ready to go.
 Robust Records out of Chapel Hill, NC is going to release it which is very exciting.
 We’re putting the art and packaging together as I type.
-Hopefully it will be out by mid to late summer.
+The record is now slated to come out in November.
+I’ll be doing a lot of release shows on the Colorado Front Range around that time.

 Q. You have collaborated with numerous Artists and performed all over the world.
 What venue or festival, that you have not yet played, would you like to perform at?
 Are there any Artists you would love to have on that stage with you?

 A. We have been really fortunate to work with so many great names.
 We just did some shows with Steve Martin and that’s kind of hard to top.
 He’s such an amazing artist in every sense of the word.
 Now that he’s off the list I’m really not sure.
-I’ve had a recurring dream over the years of playing banjo with John Mellencamp on huge stages to all his iconic songs.
+I’ve had a recurring dream over the years of playing banjo with John Mellencamp on huge stages.
+Those songs of his are so iconic and there’s something really cool about the idea of being on the same stage with him playing banjo.
 That would be really cool.
 Performing with Gillian Welch and David Rawlings would be pretty special.
 I’d love to try and back up any great songwriter and see if I could really make the banjo work with their sound.
 Fogerty, Petty, Neil Young are some other names that could be really cool to throw my banjo in the ring with.

 Q. Many banjo players like yourself offer private lessons, aside from enjoying supplemental income, does providing music instruction contribute to your creativity or professional dexterity in any way?

 A. Absolutely, I love teaching.
 It offers the teacher so many great rewards.
 Seeing a student ‘get it’ is very special.
 I’ve definitely learned a lot about myself by teaching others and come to understand why certain likes or phrases work.
 I really try to inspire people to believe in themselves and use that as fuel to practice.
-It works!
+I’ve seen it work over and over again.
+There is never a time that is too late to learn something new.
+My 5 year old son is starting to be interested in music and I’m incredibly excited to watch as he learns.

 Q. You provide Banjo Setup and Repair services, and on your website you provide a variety of informative YouTube setup videos of various banjos that you own.
 Which of all the banjos that you own is your favorite and why?